 Bacillus anthracis is a gram-positive spore-forming bacterium and is the etiological agent of anthrax.
 Anthrax is endemic to the United States but is uncommon.
 Outside the U.S. the disease occurs most commonly as a cutaneous infection among persons working closely with animals or animal products through the introduction of spores subcutaneously.
 Anthrax may also occur through inhalation or ingestion of spores.
 This species is classified as a select agent per the Federal Select Agent Program.
-Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens may be stored at refrigerated temperatures (2-8°C) but must be received at the testing laboratory within seven days of collection.
-Specimens must be shipped to the testing laboratory using enough cold packs to maintain refrigerated temperature.
+Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens must be received at the testing laboratory within seven days of collection.
+Specimens less than 24 hours old must arrive between 2-30°C. Specimens between 2-7 days old must arrive between 2-8°C. Ship specimens to the testing laboratory using enough frozen cold packs to maintain refrigerated temperature.
 Do not freeze specimens.